The Lymphatic System: What You Need to Know

 The secret service that defends our bodies

-A host of ‘germs’ microorganisms from the environment constantly attack and invade our bodies, and our immune system is at war with them.
-The lymphatic system complex acts as a secret army that begins preparing for war before we are born.
 When invaders strike, they activate teams of chemical dispatch riders—messengers who carry the orders for the deployment of troops and their engagement with the enemy.
 Once an engagement has been fought, the troops remain in reserve against future attacks by the same invader.

 What is the lymphatic system?

-The immune system protects us from infection attacks.
+The immune system protects us from infection attacks

 Active and passive types of immunity

-One of the immune system’s key features is its ability to ‘remember‘ attackers (or pathogens) encountered in the past, recognisystem’sm so it can instantly switch off a set of ready-made defences.
+One of the immune system’s key features is its ability to ‘remember‘ attackers (or pathogens) encountered in the past, recognising them so it can instantly switch off a set of ready-made defences.
 A second feature is its diversity, its ability to develop a whole range of immune defences against different pathogens.

 The immune system’s defences consist of two closely connected main parts: lymphocytes, white blood cells found in the lymph and the bloodstream, and antibodies, which are produced by certain types of lymphocytes and circulate in the blood.

-However, they cannot do so on their own.
-They are controlled by the second group of lymphocytes known as T-lymphocytes because they develop and mature in the thymus and the upper chest.
-There are several types of T-cells.
-Helper T-cells switch on’ B-cells, and suppressor T-cells switch them off again.
-So, the balance helper to support T-cells’ ls is vital for controlling the immune system.
-Apart from helper and suppressor cells, other types of T-cells play a direct part in destroying invading organisms or even the body’s cells once they have become called Cytotec T-, which learn to lock on particular antigens on the subody’sof infected cells in much the same way as B-cells learn to make antibodies, which also lock on to antigens.
-The cytotoxic T-cells then break down the outer walls of the infected cells, causing their destruction.
-Other T-cells are known as natural killers.
-They do not need to be programmed and can recognize and destroy foreign materials even if they have not encountered them.
+Apart from helper and suppressor cells, other types of T-cells play a direct part in destroying invading organisms or even the body’s cells once they have become called Cytotec T-, which learn to lock on particular antigens on the surface of infected cells in much the same way as B-cells learn to make antibodies, which also lock on to antigens.

 What Seems To Be The Immune System Disorder?

 You haven’t injured yourself yet, yet you feel pain, sometimes chronic.
 Why does your body feel like it could have a cup of tea, never mind a heavy shopping bag?
-Likely, the lymphatic systems couldn’t dispose of waste that is not in working order.
+Likely, the lymphatic system couldn’t dispose of waste that is not in working order.
 Your muscles are weighed down with toxins that surround them.
 This is a probable cause for how you are feeling.

 Chronic fatigue